voxqhuy/ItsEasy/README.md

-This is a collection of quick tutorials for popular developers' tools
+This is my collection of quick tutorials for popular developers' tools

 # **Linux**
 ```